What's a Cooperative?

 On a chilly March day – March 29, 1939, to be exact – a group of about 50 men and women scarcely seemed to notice the cold.
 History was about to be made at a rural Adams Electric Cooperative substation in Adams County.
 (Pictured is Adams Electric Cooperative’s first substation.)

 In the beginning Adams Electric Cooperative served a little over 700 Members with 384 miles of line.
 (Pictured is John Sargent and Roy Sharrow, early directors.
 Roy Sharrow was the first president of the Board of Directors.)
-Today, over 75 years later, Adams Electric Cooperative is over 7,400 Members strong (8,900 services) and has over 2,256 miles of line in Adams, Brown and Schuyler counties, as well as parts of Pike, Hancock, McDonough and Fulton counties in Illinois.
+Today, 85 years later, Adams Electric Cooperative is over 7,400 Members strong (over 9,000 services) and has 2,267 miles of line in Adams, Brown and Schuyler counties, as well as parts of Pike, Hancock, McDonough and Fulton counties in Illinois.
 Boundary lines have been established and Adams Electric only serves within its territory.
-Thirty-four dedicated, well-trained employees operate the Cooperative.
+Thirty-seven dedicated, well-trained employees operate the Cooperative.

 Adams Electric is one of about 1,000 rural electric cooperatives in the United States.
 The ultimate control of the organization is through a board of directors elected by the Members of the Cooperative.

 The main office of Adams Electric Cooperative is located in Camp Point on Highway 24.
 Jim Thompson is the general manager of Adams Electric Cooperative.
-Roger Busen is the president of the Adams Electric Board.
+Becky Barlow is the board president.
+(In fact, she’s our first female board president.)
 Adams Electric operates off the principle of providing its members with high quality service at reasonable rates.

 Adams Electric Cooperative’s mission is to strive to exceed our members’ expectations by providing safe, reliable and affordable electric service in a cooperative and environmentally responsible manner.